fhenkel/page_turner/README.md

-## Automatic Page Turing with Sheet Music Images
+## Fully Automatic Page Turning on Real Scores

 This repository contains the corresponding code for our extended abstract